yohman/22W-UP206A/Weeks/Week02/readme.md

 ## Agenda

 *   This class will be recorded (remind me if I forget!)
+*   Mark your attendance as we need to finalize the roster
 *   Log in to the class JupyterHub using the [UP206A Git Puller](https://jupyter.idre.ucla.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fyohman%2F22W-UP206A&urlpath=lab%2Ftree%2F22W-UP206A%2F&branch=master) to avoid the bottleneck
 *   Welcome to week 2
     * Concerns?
 Questions?